gmile/openssl-dstu-issue/Readme.md

-# OpenSSL with DSTU patches build suite
+# OpenSSL with DSTU patches.
+Build suite

 This repo contains Dockerfiles to help build & test OpenSSL with DSTU patches.